 The Nectar Lush Might Not Be A Good Fit For …

 - Stomach sleepers.
-The Nectar Lush is medium-firm and might be too soft for the majority of stomach sleepers.
+The Nectar Lush is medium-firm and might not be the best mattress for stomach sleepers.
 Those who sleep on their stomachs need a mattress to provide great support under their hips, so they might want to find something firmer than the Nectar Lush.

 - Fans of firm or soft mattresses.
 The Nectar is close to medium-firm and isn’t too soft or too firm.
 So, those who want something extra firm and supportive or super-soft might need to look elsewhere.

 - Those who don’t like memory foam.
 Memory foam isn’t for everyone; some people prefer the feel of an innerspring or latex mattress.
 People who don’t enjoy sinking into their mattress should look at another type of mattress.